fong-lab/fong-lab.github.io/join/index.md

 ### Undergraduate students
 If you are interested in working in the lab, please fill out the [Undergraduate Research Interest Form](https://forms.office.com/r/QD7qYbh2Et).
 We encourage you to fill out this form (rather than to email us directly) to demonstrate that you have read through our website and understand the expectations for undergraduate researchers in our lab.
 When positions become available, lab personnel will look through the form responses to identify candidates whose interests and goals align best with their research projects.
 At that time, they will reach out to candidates directly to request additional materials (e.g. resume) and schedule interviews.
 This communication typically occurs 1-2 months prior to the start of the semester, with hiring occuring at the beginning of the semester.

+### High school students
+We cannot accept high school students into our lab unless they are part of an official program at Georgia Tech or Emory.
+If you are applying for an summer internship or work-study program for high school students that has an existing partnership with Georgia Tech or Emory, feel free to notify us of your interest in the lab and we can let you know if we are eligible to take students from that program.

 {% include section.html %}

 # Informal Mentorship